-- 37. The CIA states that the approval of additional machines would provide diverse entertainment options, which would enhance the opportunity for greater ongoing investment into the overall Premises.
-Increased revenue would have a positive impact on increased employment opportunities, staff training and the expenditure with local contractors, suppliers and entertainment vendors. - 38.
-Further, under the previous operator the Premises expended in excess of \$1 million in labour costs for 2021.
-With the introduction of additional gaming machines and venue upgrades under the current licensee this is expected to increase. - 39.
-In addition to employment opportunities, the ongoing financial viability of the Premises will potentially result in economic benefits for the local economy through the supply of goods and services.
-The Applicant states that it will support local businesses where possible and will contribute an estimated figure in excess of \$3.2 million per year in costs of goods sold which will benefit local suppliers and contractors.
+- 36. The CIA states that the approval of additional machines would provide diverse entertainment options, which is expected to generate greater ongoing investment into the overall Premises.
+This will not only increase the revenue levels for the Premises but will also have a positive impact on increased employment opportunities, staff training and expenditure with local contractors, suppliers, and entertainment vendors. - 37.
+Further, under the previous operator the Premises expended in excess of \$1.4 million in labour costs for 2021.
+With the introduction of additional gaming machines and venue upgrades under the current licensee this is expected to increase. - 38.
+The ongoing operation of the Premises will provide economic benefits for the local economy through the supply of goods and services and supporting local businesses where possible, and will contribute an estimated figure in excess of \$8.4m per year in costs of goods sold, which will further benefit local suppliers and contractors.
+This represents a sizeable boost for the local economy and hospitality sector and an important source of employment for many residents.